-When the General Data Protection Regulation (GDPR) comes into force, in May 2018, it applies to any individual who is living in the EU at the time.
-This means that any business that handles personal data relating to these individuals must comply with GDPR.
+When the General Data Protection Regulation (GDPR) comes into force, in May 2018, its protections will apply to any individual who is living in the EU at the time.
+This means that any business that handles personal data relating to citizens or residents of EU member states must comply with GDPR.

 One of the important factors covered by GDPR is the right to be forgotten.
 This right applies to situations where there is no reasonable reason to continue processing information relating to an individual.